net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 So, you crashed, or something similarly unpleasant happened.
 If you crashed or froze, be specific about the kind of failure you had: did you get an Unity dialog box?
 Did you get a Windows dialog box, or on *nix, did the process terminate by SIGABRT?
 Did you get a crash folder (a folder whose name is the date in your KSP install directory?
 ###Windows dialog box or SIGABRT
 You probably encountered a glog `CHECK` failure.
 Go to `<KSP directory>\glog`, check that there is a recent FATAL file.
 Do not send the FATAL file only.
-Instead, take the most recent INFO file, upload it on gist or pastebin, and link it in the IRC channel.
+Instead, take the most recent INFO file, upload it on gist, and link it in the IRC channel.
 Ask the channel ops for further guidance.
 ###Have a crash folder
 Send the contents of the `error.log` via gist or pastebin, as well as the contents of the `output_log.txt` (a copy may exist in the crash folder, otherwise if the game has not been restarted since the crash it is found at a location is documented on the KSP fora).
+In that case this may either be a stock KSP bug or a bug on our side, we will determine that by looking at the logs.
 ###Nothing, it just froze
-It is likely that your save got too big and that you ran out of memory while the game was writing the persistence file.
-Your save is almost certainly corrupted, and will crash on load.
+It is likely that you ran out of memory.
+If this happened while your persistence file was being written, your save is almost certainly corrupted, and will crash on load.

 ##Known bugs
 * The autopilot sometimes targets the stock prograde/retrograde vectors rather than the displayed ones when fix navball in plotting frame is selected.
+* An elusive crash occasionally happens, producing a FATAL file along the lines of https://github.com/mockingbirdnest/Principia/issues/617.
+We are not entirely sure what is happening, we are investigating.
+* When using Real Solar System, while solar eclipses in the early fifties are accurate within measurement error, they are off by 10 min in 1961.
+The cause of this inaccuracy is unknown, we are investigating this.

 ##Frequently asked questions
 ###Why don't you keep the planets on rails...